akvo/akvo-product-design/FLOW/Features/133-Custom-maps/1st implementation - Functional design document.md

        - Name: holdes the map name ( = clickable link that brings the user to the map view), and map description (not compulsory field) is located below the title
        - Survey: Name of the survey the user based this map on
        - Modified: date of when the map was either created or edited
-       - Created by: name of the dashboard user
        - two action icons
             - edit - brings user to the map edit screen (identical with the new map screen with all the settings already selected)
             - delete - a warning pop-up message is shown in the screen (same pattern as when deleting a form or a workflow).
 The message contains: